 Graduate students play an integral role in the Tobin Project’s efforts to motivate breakthrough scholarship in the academy.
 By including graduate students in its research initiatives and its wider scholar community, the Tobin Project can help to guide future scholarship toward real-world problems and interdisciplinary approaches to research.

-The Tobin Project’s graduate student community includes over 70 students from 10 academic disciplines and 15 institutions, where they are pursuing Ph.D. and professional degrees.
-Some of these students meet regularly through Tobin’s Graduate Student Forum & Fellowship programs, others will soon join the Prospectus Development Workshop, and many more have participated in Tobin Project research initiatives.
+The Tobin Project’s graduate student community includes over 120 students from 13 academic disciplines and 23 institutions, where they are pursuing Ph.D. and professional degrees.
+Some of these students meet regularly through Tobin’s Graduate Student Fellowship & Workshop and Prospectus Development Workshop programs, and many more have participated in Tobin Project research initiatives.